kistofe/Boss-Design/README.md

 ## Designing a Boss
-Although there's nothing like a magic formula to create easily the perfect Boss, there exists some aspects that well merged can put you in a good spot to accomplish this difficult task.
+Although **there's nothing like a magic formula to create easily the perfect Boss**, there exists some aspects that well merged can put you in a good spot to accomplish this difficult task.

 ### Purpose